raphaela13/LIT_trading_algo/README.md

 ## to import the package:
 from LIT_trading_algo import *

-For the first usage, need to manually install the following packages:\\
+For the first usage, need to manually install the following packages: <br />
-MetaTrader5\\
+MetaTrader5 <br />
 Backtesting

 ## Description: